This is the essence of a report I wrote up for one of my customers, with recommendations on what to do about Atlassian's move to Cloud.

 Atlassian are discontinuing their 'Server' (self-hosted) product line in favor of the Cloud alternatives.
 This affects us, as we are using both Jira Server and Confluence Server.

 Atlassian's timeline is:

 Atlassian is pushing the majority of customers to Cloud.
-The 'Data Center' (DC) product line, a clustered edition for large instances, will still be available, but its price will be increasing by 15-180%.
+The 'Data Center' (DC) product line, a clustered edition for large instances, will still be available, but its license tier only starts at 500 users and its price will be increasing by 15-180%.

 The three options Atlassian make available to us are:

 Here are the anticipated costs for each option, taking into account projected user growth, various short-term discounts, as well as the AWS hosting and support contract costs of self-hosting: